Hello, friends! It’s that time again when we take a look at what’s trending in the food blogging space in August.

 You know what happens at the end of each summer: you have a literal mountain of zucchini to use up before it goes bad.
 And unsurprisingly, your readers are looking for ways to use it up.

 My suggestion?
 Don’t reinvent the wheel.
 As Daenerys Targaryen once said, break the wheel.

 What if you added a Nutella swirl to your zucchini bread?
 Or you could create the perfect summer-fall hybrid breakfast: zucchini pumpkin muffins!
 Or maybe you could find a way to use up all of your readers’ leftover summer produce — the ultimate summer veggie hash, anyone?!

 These red, juicy fruits are trending this month!
-And for good reason: they’re in the peak of their season in August!
+And for good reason: they’re at the peak of their season in August!

 Use them as a cup for dip!
 Use them in end-of-summer salads!
 Use them in a toasty roasted tomato sauce for fall!
 Tomatoes are so versatile; I’m sure you’ll find a delicious way to use them.